-The challenge is not unsurmountable: India and China have, respectively, invested 2.6% and 1.9% of their GDP since 2000.
-366 By comparison, we assess that this investment will cost Africa around 2% of the continent's growing yearly GDP, on average, over 2020-2050.
+The challenge is not unsurmountable: India and China have, respectively, invested 2.6% and 1.9% of their GDP since 2000.359 By comparison, we assess that this investment will cost Africa around 2% of the continent's yearly GDP, on average, over 2020-2050.

 Infrastructure financing by both China and India has a lot of lessons to teach African countries.
-China has relied on low-cost sovereign borrowing to finance large-scale projects, 367 while India has developed innovative financing approaches to mobilize private financing.
-Both countries have grown tremendously in the past decades based on increasingly sophisticated education and infrastructure services, enabling them to finance their power infrastructure without bankrupting their economies.
-We anticipate the same trajectory for Africa.
+China has relied on low-cost sovereign borrowing to finance large-scale projects,360 while India has developed innovative financing approaches to mobilize private financing.
+Both approaches will be discussed below.